holyr00d/Mydyk-AHK/README.md

 Launch Your Game: Ensure the game specified in the "Game Process" field is running.
 Play as Usual: Once in-game, Mydyk will automatically manage the recoil based on your specified parameters whenever you press and hold the left mouse button (LButton).
 Tip: Mydyk is designed to operate only when the game (specified in "Game Process") is in focus, preventing any unintentional mouse movements outside the game.
+Note: If you play inverted use Minus values for Vertical Parameter.

 🔄 **Switching Profiles**
 If you switch between games or weapons with different recoils: